Professional Experience

 💡 What I Do:

-Lead workshops & analytics presentations, guiding strategy for $100K+ deals.
+• Lead workshops & analytics presentations, guiding brand strategy for $100K+ deals.

-Develop trusted client partnerships, providing strategic insights on design, content, and UX.
+• Develop trusted client partnerships, providing creative insights on design, content, and UX.

 June, 2021